tomoconaka/COVID19-HLA/README.md

 5) Length of time at current address
 6) Number in household
-7) Number of vehicles in household
+7) Number of vehicles in household only two

 * who reported living with a husband, wife, or partner were selected.
+* If more than two individuals shared identical information across all variables, these individuals were excluded from analysis.

-These criteria is based on [ref]([https://www.nature.com/articles/s41380-019-0607-x](https://www.nature.com/articles/s41467-019-12424-x#Sec12)) code to run this step is
+These criteria is based on [ref](https://www.nature.com/articles/s41467-019-12424-x#Sec12)

 ### 2. Identifying pairs with at least one infected with COVID-19 before Jan 2021. `03.pairs_step23.R`